dttngan91/blog-porfolio/_includes/01-name.md

 My current attention is gaming graphics and artificial intelligence in game.

 My goal to be fullstack software engineer
 * 5 years of experience in gaming industry
+* Experience on Unity, Unity plugin including Android (Java) and iOS (ObjectiveC)
 * (MRES) Master degree in Computer Game Technology at Bournemouth University, United Kingdom
 * (BEng) Honor program (Rank 5th), Bachelor of Engineer in Computer Science at HCMC, Vietnam